pubkey/client-side-databases/README.md

 ### Why does AWS Datastore need so much less storage space?

 AWS Datastore does not save any metadata together with the documents.
 Instead only the plain documents are stored in IndexedDB.
-They can do this because they only allow simple queries and have no conflict resolution.
+They can do this because they only allow simple queries and do not keep a local version history.

 ## Feature Map